nhok0169/Fix-Raiden-Boss/Fix-Raiden-Boss 2.0 (for all user )/README.md

 ## Let's Start !
 ### STEP 1:
-- Copy [THIS](https://github.com/nhok0169/Fix-Raiden-Boss/blob/nhok0169/Fix-Raiden-Boss%202.0%20(for%20all%20user%20)/src/FixRaidenBoss2/FixRaidenBoss2.py) script into GIMI's `Mod` folder or your Raiden Mod folder.
+- Copy [THIS](https://github.com/nhok0169/Fix-Raiden-Boss/blob/nhok0169/Fix-Raiden-Boss%202.0%20(for%20all%20user%20)/src/FixRaidenBoss2/FixRaidenBoss2.py) script in your Raiden Mod folder or GIMI's `Mod` folder.

-*Use the `--all` option to read all .ini files encountered or make sure the `.ini` files contain the section named `[TextureOverrideRaidenShogunBlend]`*
+*Make sure the `.ini` files contain the section named `[TextureOverrideRaidenShogunBlend]` or use the `--all` option to read all .ini files the program encounters*
 ### STEP 2:
 - Double click on the script
 ### STEP 3: